-Sc 5 - Alien and Invasive Species:
+Sc 6 - Alien and Invasive Species:

 This scenario examined the impacts of Invasive Alien Plants (IAPs) on groundwater recharge.
 Estimations of current and future recharge reductions per vegetation biome were used to evaluate the effects of IAPs on groundwater.
-In this scenario, it was assumed that clearing all IAPs would restore groundwater recharge rates to their pre-invasion levels (Sc 5a).
-Conversely, if left unchecked, IAPs would lead to a reduction in future recharge (Sc 5b).
+In this scenario, it was assumed that clearing all IAPs would restore groundwater recharge rates to their pre-invasion levels (Sc 6a).
+Conversely, if left unchecked, IAPs would lead to a reduction in future recharge (Sc 6b).
 The results were assessed based on their impact on the volume that could be allocated after the groundwater Reserve was satisfied.

-Sc 6a - Combination Scenario:
+Sc 7a - Combination Scenario:

-This scenario integrated the outcomes of the preceding scenarios to construct a plausible 'worstcase' scenario.
-It considered projected population growth, sectoral growth, ongoing groundwater development initiatives, the influence of climate change, and the absence of clearing alien vegetation.
+This scenario integrated the outcomes of the preceding scenarios to construct a plausible 'worst-case' scenario.
+It considered projected population growth, sectoral growth, ongoing groundwater development initiatives, the influence of climate change, the consideration of declining municipal wastewater systems, and the absence of clearing alien vegetation.
 The goal was to assess the potential combined impacts of these elements on groundwater resources to guide sustainable water management strategies for future development.

-Sc 6b - Combination Scenario:
+Sc 7b - Combination Scenario:

-This scenario integrated the outcomes of the preceding scenarios to construct a plausible 'mostlikely case' scenario.
-It considered projected population growth, ongoing groundwater development initiatives, the influence of climate change, and the clearing of alien vegetation.
+This scenario integrated the outcomes of the preceding scenarios to construct a plausible 'most-likely case' scenario.
+It considered projected population growth, ongoing groundwater development initiatives, the influence of climate change, the improvement of municipal wastewater conveyance and treatment systems, and the clearing of alien vegetation.
 The goal was to assess the potential combined impacts of these factors on groundwater resources to guide sustainable water management strategies for future development.